poclab-web/FpDoc2vec/README.md

 beautifulsoup4==4.12.2
 lxml==4.9.3

-And this repository is installed by this prompt code
+And this repository is installed by this prompt code by Anaconda
 ```
-pip install requirements.txt
+conda install requirements.txt
 ```

 # Usage